 I admit it shamelessly I am a big fan of Delhi Metro and loved commuting through public transport in trams & subways in Europe too.
 Although cabs & cars expose us to a different side of a place, they are insanely costly.
 Plus the pollution they cause.
 I’d rather spend looking out of the window of a metro than a car, what would you do?
 Also, as a responsible tourist, I guess it is a decision we all should go for.

-Bonus Tip about how to save money for travel even with debt –
+Bonus Tip: How to save money for travel even with debt

 I have realised travelling is definitely not cheap, especially to international destinations from India.
 Flights and hotels rip apart the majority chunk from the budget.
 I have to admit, I have been in debt in the last 2 years and yet I fulfilled my travel dream.
 On top of that, I also managed to pay huge portions of my loan with most of these tips.